Anil Sole: Mark on municipal governance

 As First Citizen of the Nagpur City (2012–2014) made Popular Mayor of City.
 He played a key role in shaping the city as Green City with various movements & programs with NGO's of Nagpur City.
-Sole with his team launched Tree Plantation campaign of planting 1Lacs Tree in a day.
+Sole, with the help of his team, launched Tree Plantation campaign of planting 1Lacs Tree in a day.
 Famous river on whose name given to City "NAG RIVER" Cleaning Environment movement.
 His lasting efforts with team support from Councillors bring city various awards and nominations in Urban Development.